By Crystal Baldwin

 If you or someone you know is having trouble affording heat this winter, I encourage you to seek out programs that can assist:

-• Vermont’s Low-Income Home Energy Assistance Program known as Fuel Assistance and Crisis Fuel can help those who qualify for the program.
-Vermonters seeking assistance can call 1-800-479-6151 or connect with their local Department of Children and Families or Community Action Agency.
+• Vermont’s Low-Income Home Energy Assistance Program known as Fuel Assistance, can help those who qualify for the program.
+We encourage people who need help paying for heating costs to seek out Vermont Fuel Assistance.
+Vermonters can call 1-800-479-6151 to request an application, go online to apply, or visit their local Department of Children and Families.
+Make sure to start the application process before the upcoming heating season.

 • The United Ways of Vermont information and referral hotline, 2-1-1 can connect you to additional regional resources.